 A special meeting of the shareholders of Dave & Buster's, Inc., will be held at The Show Room at Dave & Buster's, 10727 Composite Drive, Dallas, Texas, on , 2002, at :00 .M.
 (Central Daylight Time), to consider and vote upon a proposal to adopt the Agreement and Plan of Merger, dated as of May 30, 2002, by and among D&B Holdings I, Inc., D&B Acquisition Sub, Inc., a wholly owned direct subsidiary of D&B Holdings I, Inc., and Dave & Buster's, Inc., as amended by that First Amendment to the Agreement and Plan of Merger, dated July 12, 2002, pursuant to which D&B Acquisition Sub, Inc., will merge with and into Dave & Buster's, Inc., with Dave & Buster's, Inc., surviving the merger.
-In the merger, each outstanding share of Dave & Buster's, Inc., common stock will be converted into the right to receive \$13.50 in cash, without interest, less any applicable withholding taxes, excluding shares held in treasury by Dave & Buster's, Inc., or held by D&B Holdings I, Inc., or D&B Acquisition Sub, Inc., or held by shareholders who perfect their appraisal rights under Missouri law.
+In the merger, each outstanding share of Dave & Buster's, Inc., common stock will be converted into the right to receive \$13.50 in cash, without interest, less any applicable withholding taxes, excluding SI, Inc., or D&B Acquisition Sub, Inc., or held by D&B Holdings I, Inc., or D&B Acquisition Sub, Inc.,

-The board of directors has fixed the close of business on 2002 as the record date for determining the shareholders entitled to notice of, and to vote at, the special meeting and at any adjournment or postponement thereof.
+The board of directors has fixed the close of business on , 2002 as the record date for determining the shareholders entitled to notice of, and to vote at, the special meeting and at any adjournment or postponement thereof.
 A list of the shareholders entitled to vote at the special meeting will be available for examination by a shareholder for any purposes germane to the meeting during ordinary business hours during the ten days prior to the special meeting at the principal place of business of Dave & Buster's, Inc., located at 2481 Manana Drive, Dallas, Texas 75220.